melikechan/melikechan/README.md

 Hey there, this is Melike from Turkey!

-I am interested in quantum computing, computer graphics, artifical intelligence and mathematics.
+I am interested in quantum computing, artifical intelligence and mathematics.
+In addition, I am an amateur artist/graphic designer.

 I (will) mainly work in quantum computing and quantum machine learning field.
 Also, I do competitive programming even though I am still a beginner.